Skip to main content

 • Notes from Sylvie:

 It is solid and very sturdy, with well moving piano hinge to open up the seat.
 The inside has a red pattered wall paper on the inside that could be removed, but we think its charming.
-Past woodworm holes, repairs, cracks, patina, and stains all add to its character.
+As with many antiques, this piece may show gentle repairs, cracks, scratches, holes, years worth of patina, and stains - just the way we like it.